WebAUGUSTUS Prediction Tutorial

 In the following, you find detailed instructions for submitting an AUGUSTUS prediction job.

 You find the AUGUSTUS prediction submission form by clicking on the following link in the left side navigation bar:

-This section describes all fields that should be filled in for every job submission, i.e. fields that are obligatory (except for the email adress, which is optional but strongly recommended).
+This section describes all fields that should be filled in for every job submission, i.e. fields that are obligatory (except for the email address, which is optional but strongly recommended).

 At first, we recommend that you enter a valid e-mail address:

-It is possible to run AUGUSTUS without giving an e-mail adress but here are some reasons why we recommend supplying an e-mail adress:
+It is possible to run AUGUSTUS without giving an e-mail address but here are some reasons why we recommend supplying an e-mail address:

 - Unlike many other bioinformatics web services, the AUGUSTUS web server application is not an implementation of a fail-safe procedure.
 Our pipeline may issue warnings or errors, and sometimes, we need to get some feedback from you via e-mail in order to figure out what is the problem with your particular input data set.

 - In addition, running AUGUSTUS on large files is rather time consuming process that may take up to several weeks (depending on the input data).
 It may be more convenient to receive an e-mail notification about your job having finished, than checking the status page over and over, again